Definitions of knowledge: Belief

 Knowledge is usually understood as a form of belief: to know something implies that one believes it.
 This means that the agent accepts the proposition in question.
 However, not all theorists agree with this.
-This rejection is often motivated by contrasts found in ordinary language suggesting that the two are mutually exclusive, as in "I do not believe that; I know it".
+This rejection is often motivated by contrasts found in ordinary language suggesting that the two are mutually exclusive, as in "I do not believe that; I know it."
 Some see this difference in the strength of the agent's conviction by holding that belief is a weak affirmation while knowledge entails a strong conviction.
-However, the more common approach to such expressions is to understand them not literally but through paraphrases, for example, as "I do not merely believe that; I know it".
+However, the more common approach to such expressions is to understand them not literally but through paraphrases, for example, as "I do not merely believe that; I know it."
 This way, the expression is compatible with seeing knowledge as a form of belief.
 A more abstract counterargument defines "believing" as "thinking with assent" or as a "commitment to something being true" and goes on to show that this applies to knowledge as well.
 A different approach, sometimes termed "knowledge first", upholds the difference between belief and knowledge based on the idea that knowledge is unanalyzable and therefore cannot be understood in terms of the elements that compose it.
 But opponents of this view may simply reject it by denying that knowledge is unanalyzable.
 So despite the mentioned arguments, there is still wide agreement that knowledge is a form of belief.

 A few epistemologists hold that true belief by itself is sufficient for knowledge.
-However, this view is not very popular and most theorists accepted that merely true beliefs do not constitute knowledge.
+However, this view is not very popular and most theorists accept that merely true beliefs do not constitute knowledge.
 This is based on various counterexamples, in which a person holds a true belief in virtue of faulty reasoning or a lucky guess.